 Beeswax wraps are a wonderful, natural, breathable, and reusable alternative to plastic cling film.
 I lead a Boomerang Bags community in my home town of Stanthorpe, Qld and we make them as a way to raise awareness and funds.
-They are made from reclaimed fabric – washed, sun dried and then infused with a blend of beeswax, gum resin and jojoba oil.
+They are made from reclaimed fabric – washed, sun dried and then infused with a blend of beeswax, gum rosin and jojoba oil.
 If you want to make them yourself consider using reclaimed fabric from a linen cupboard or sewing stash as it is environmentally better than buying fabric new.
 Wraps can be made from beeswax alone, but I find they are very rigid.
-The gum resin and jojoba are an extra expense but they definitely add value to the final product in my opinion.
-The gum resin creates the cling factor and the jojoba oil helps to soften the wrap.
-The quantities I’ve listed here are in batches of 5 or 10.
-However, you’ll find it tricky to buy the ingredients in small quantities.
-I suggest you buy 500 grams (of wax/gum resin).
+The gum rosin and jojoba are an extra expense but they definitely add value to the final product in my opinion.
+The gum rosin creates the cling factor and the jojoba oil helps to soften the wrap.
+The quantities I’ve listed here are for a small batch and a large batch.
+You might find it tricky to buy the ingredients in small quantities.
 If you are wanting to make just a few for your own use then you might consider getting a few friends or family members onboard and you can share the costs and then the pile of amazing wraps you’ll end up with.

 TO USE A WRAP: